temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 ## `TEMPORAL_ADDRESS`

-The frontend address for the Temporal Server.
+The frontend address for the Temporal Cluster.
 This environmental variable can be set [in the base configuration file](/docs-src/references/ui-configuration#) using `temporalGrpcAddress`.

-`TEMPORAL_ADDRESS` allows the UI Server to [refresh as needed](/references/ui-configuration#refreshinterval) and [find the latest updates](/references/ui-configuration#notifyonnewversion) for the Temporal Server.
+`TEMPORAL_ADDRESS` allows the UI Server to [refresh as needed](/references/ui-configuration#refreshinterval) and [find the latest updates](/references/ui-configuration#notifyonnewversion) for the Temporal Cluster.

 This variable is required for the configuration of other environmental variables.
 `TEMPORAL_ADDRESS` is also needed when setting up [Cross-Origin Resource Sharing](/references/ui-configuration#cors).